 Instructor: Professor Jonathan Graubart, Ph.D. in Political Science and J.D. in Law.

 Blood on our Hands: Moral Responsibility in World Affairs

 Throughout the semester, several classes will feature prominent outside speakers, listed below.
 These events are free and open to the public.
-All public lectures with the exception of the February 24 and April 14 events will begin at 5 (4-5 will be reserved just for the enrolled students).
+All public lectures will begin at 5 (4-5 will be reserved just for the enrolled students).
 The lecture series is funded by the Fred J. Hansen Institute for World Peace.

 Harold Koh, (March 16), Human Rights, US Foreign Policy, and International Law